bywyd/bywyd/README.md

 - 👋 Hi, I’m @bywyd
-- PHP, JavaScript, TypeScript, CSS, HTML5, VueJS, NodeJS, Laravel, SQL
-- Python, Django and flask also Ruby and Ruby on Rails on progress
-- At the same time trying to get good at git
-- mesathehunter@gmail.com <br />
+- You can contact with me by : mesathehunter@gmail.com <br />

 <h1>Completed Projects</h1>
 - none